rtanmay/Symmetric-matrix/README.md

 # Symmetric-matrix-optimization
 This repository contains:-

-1)A C++ program that inputs a *N x N symmetric matrix* and **stores only the upper or lower triangular elements to optimize the computer storage** and performs the operations mentioned below and also outputs the space saved.
+1)A C++ program(**inputmatrix.cpp**) that inputs a *N x N symmetric matrix* and **stores only the upper or lower triangular elements to optimize the computer storage** and performs the operations mentioned below and also outputs the space saved.

-2)A C++ program that finds the space saved *(as compared to when the whole matrix is stored instead of just upper or lower triangular elements)* it inputs the order of matrix and size of each element and outputs the space saved.
+2)A C++ program(**calcspace.cpp**) that finds the space saved *(as compared to when the whole matrix is stored instead of just upper or lower triangular elements)* it inputs the order of matrix and size of each element and outputs the space saved.

 The following operations are done on the matrix to check the efficiency of the program.